 Best Ice Rinks in London21st December 2012

 Christmas Day may have been and gone but the magic still lingers, especially in London!
-Ice skating has long been a tradition in the Big Smoke, so if you are enjoying some time off from work, why not plan a trip to London and visit an ice rink for some winter fun, either alone or with the family! a hot chocolate or mulled wine in hand to keep you warm, take to the ice and have a ball!
-Here’s a pick of the best ice rinks in some excellent locations across the city…
+Ice skating has long been a tradition in the Big Smoke, so if you are enjoying some time off from work, why not plan a trip to London and visit an ice rink for some winter fun, either alone or with the family!
+A hot chocolate or mulled wine in hand to keep you warm, take to the ice and have a ball!
+Here’s a pick of the best ice rinks in London, in some excellent locations across the city…

 Natural History Museum

 One of the city’s most spectacular rinks can be found in the heart of city at the iconic Natural History Museum in Kensington.
 Spend the day uncovering the fascinating interior of the museum where there is something to spark everyone’s interest and when evening rolls around, continue the fun with a skating session.
 Decorated in twinkling lights, it’s a great place to spend a winter evening and you can visit anytime until 6th January 2013.
 Adults can enjoy a 40 minute session for £13.50 each during peak times whereas for children, the cost is £9.00.
 Pretty expensive I know but for some reason London seems to be able to get away with it?
 What’s the most you’ve paid for an everyday item in London?